 Losing weight by following a healthy diet doesn’t mean giving up the foods you love!
-Consuming a small serving of peanuts or peanut butter daily has been proven to positively impact the success of weight loss diets
+Consuming a small serving of peanuts or peanut butter daily for weight loss has been proven to positively impact the success of weight loss diets.

 Results from a 2017 weight loss intervention showed that participants who consumed peanuts and other nuts weighed significantly less at the end of the intervention than those who did not consume nuts.

 In looking at a population of almost 9,000 people in Spain, researchers found that those who ate peanuts were less likely to gain weight.
 Those who consumed peanuts at least two times per week were 30% less likely to gain than those who rarely ate them.